 Connecting students to the best educational films from around the world.

-Doc Edge Schools provides free in-theatre screenings of educational documentaries for schools in Auckland and Wellington.
-We also provide a subscription based video-on-demand platform for schools in New Zealand and across the pacific.
-We believe in engaging students with documentaries that present current issues, critical questions and new perspectives to inspire discussion and learning in the classroom.
+During Doc Edge Festival, Doc Edge Schools provides free screenings of educational documentaries for schools.
+During the rest of the year, we also provide a subscription based video-on-demand platform for schools in New Zealand and across the Pacific.

 Doc Edge Schools is made possible thanks to the generous support of the Rei Foundation.